VisaArif GüvençApr 1, 2026

 If you lose your passport while in Thailand or if it expires:

-• You must apply to the nearest Turkish Consulate (Bangkok) to obtain a "Temporary Passport" or a travel document known as the "Pink Passport."
+• You must apply to the nearest Turkish Consulate (Bangkok) to obtain a "Temporary Passport" or a travel document known as a "Pink Passport."

-• This document is only valid for returning to Turkey; it cannot be used for travel within Thailand or for transit to another country.
+• This document is only valid for returning to Turkey; it cannot be used for travel within Thailand or for passing to another country.

 🛡️ Even if your passport is valid for 6 months and 1 day, we recommend that you do not take risks and renew it.
 Thai aviation and border authorities have shown no flexibility regarding the "6-month rule" in recent years.
-As a tip from Arif GÜVENÇ; make sure to keep a digital copy of the photo page of your passport and the pages with your visa/entry stamp in your cloud system (Google Drive, iCloud, etc.).
-Showing this digital copy or photocopy during police checks in Thailand is the safest method against the risk of your passport being stolen or lost.
+As a piece of advice from Arif GÜVENÇ; make sure to keep a digital copy of the photo page of your passport and the pages with visa/entry stamps in your cloud system (Google Drive, iCloud, etc.).
+Showing this digital copy or photocopy instead of carrying the original passport during police checks in Thailand is the safest method against the risk of your passport being stolen or lost.

 Share & like